bioinformatics-lab/bioinfo_rio_vagrant/README.md

-# ITGE2017_RIO_vagrant
+# Bioinfo rio vagrant
-A vagrant version of the amazing ITGE2017 analysis machine
+A vagrant version of the rio vagrant analysis machine

 The published vagrant box can be found at https://app.vagrantup.com/abhi18av/boxes/ITGE2017_RIO